 Why Naturopathic Doctors?

 Naturopathic doctors use a variety of natural and non-invasive therapies, including: clinical nutrition, herbal medicine, homeopathy, physical medicine, counseling and hydrotherapy.
-Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture, and oriental medicine — though defined scope of practice varies between localities.
+Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture, and oriental medicine — though defined scope of practice is decided in each jurisdiction.

 Naturopathic doctors are able to work in integrated settings with other medical providers.
 The result is a patient-centered approach that strives to provide the most appropriate treatment for an individual’s needs.